GoogleChrome/web.dev/src/site/content/en/learn/css/typography/index.md

 Use [`text-decoration`](https://developer.mozilla.org/docs/Web/CSS/text-decoration) to add lines to your text.
 Underlines are most commonly used, but it’s possible to add lines above your text or right through it!

-`text-decoration` is actually shorthand for more specific properties detailed below.
+The `text-decoration` property is shorthand for the more specific properties detailed below.

-[`text-decoration-line`](https://developer.mozilla.org/docs/Web/CSS/text-decoration-line) accepts the keywords `underline`, `overline`, and `line-through`.
+The [`text-decoration-line`](https://developer.mozilla.org/docs/Web/CSS/text-decoration-line) property accepts the keywords `underline`, `overline`, and `line-through`.
 You can also specify multiple keywords for multiple lines.

 {% Codepen {
   user: 'web-dot-dev',